2 Funding and Support for Libraries

 Many libraries are eliminating fines but still charging patrons replacement fees for lost items.
 Charging for replacements may make sense because it is a way to replace items when necessary and protect the collection from intentional theft.
 Library workers take seriously their responsibility to protect the investment that their community has made in the library’s collection.
 Keep in mind, though, that library workers may have to repeatedly explain to the leaders of their organizations that replacement fees paid to the organization should not be considered part of the general fund and instead should be funding that the library can claim by showing records of the replacement fees that have been charged and paid.
 In this way, the library workers are further protecting their community’s investment in the library’s collection because they are fighting to receive the replacement funding that they need to maintain access to popular materials.
 When the replacement fees do not come back to the library, it is a disincentive to charge patrons for replacements, since pursuing those payments costs staff time.

 Library workers who want to improve services by reducing the access barriers created by library fines will need to consider the potential effects on their organization’s budget if they eliminate fines.
 Since the fines being paid are often not going directly to the library, an end to fine payments may create unexpected budget shortfalls for an organization.
 On the other hand, there is a cost of labor, materials, and other expenses to pursue fine payments from people who do not pay right away.
 Like many decisions made by library workers, it is important to consider the down-stream effects and communicate the reasons for changes before they are implemented.
-When proposing eliminating library fines, San Francisco Public Library calculated that fines accounted for only 0.2% of the library’s budget and, weighed against their negative effects on patrons, the library board and other stakeholders agreed that they should change the policy of charging fines for overdue materials (Long overdue, 2019).
+When proposing eliminating library fines, San Francisco Public Library calculated that fines accounted for only 0.2% of the library’s budget and, weighed against their negative effects on patrons, the library board and other stakeholders agreed that they should end the policy of charging fines for overdue materials (Long overdue, 2019).

 Outside Sources of Funding